ey-lab/formation-python/lessons/10-introduction-to-tools/11-git/README.md

 # Git

+## What is Git ?

+By far, Git is the most widely used modern version control system in the world today.
+Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.

+Git is, first and foremost, a Version Control System (VCS).
+There are many version control systems out there : CVS, SVN, Mercurial, Fossil, and, of course, Git.

+## Download Git for Windows

+The first thing to do is to [download Git for Windows](https://git-for-windows.github.io/) in order to be able to use Git Bash in your Windows environment.

 ## Configure Git to use a proxy

 Before using Git, some proxy parameters have to be changed to make running Git to EY.